 - Some company credit cards report your activity to personal credit.

 - Personal liability options could leave you accountable for any issues.

 - You may not be able to choose the business credit card you want.

-What to consider when choosing employee credit cards
+What to consider when choosing company credit cards

-- Standard rates and fees.
-It’s important to consider the standard variable interest rates for purchases, cash advances and balance transfers, as well as the card’s annual fee (both for primary and additional cardholders).
-Ideally, the benefits of the account should outweigh the potential costs of an annual fee or interest charges.
+- Interest rates and fees.
+The variable interest rates for purchases, cash advances and balance transfers, as well as the card’s annual fee — both for primary and additional cardholders — can sometimes determine whether the company cards you’re looking at are worth having.

 - Other fees.
-Credit cards may apply a range of other fees including late payment and overlimit charges, cash advance fees, foreign transaction fees, emergency card replacement fees and printed statement fees.
+Credit cards may apply a range of other fees, including late payment and overlimit charges, foreign transaction fees, emergency card replacement fees and printed statement fees.